metabrainz/musicbrainz-android/README.md

 ## Licenses

-Copyright © 2012 Jamie McDonald.
+Copyright © 2013 Jamie McDonald.
 Licensed under the GNU General Public License Version 3.
 ZXing barcode scanner integration code and miscellaneous helper classes are licensed under the Apache License, Version 2 (see headers).

 ## Contributing

-Please report issues on GitHub and submit feature requests on the [MusicBrainz issue tracker](http://tickets.musicbrainz.org/).
+Please submit issues and feature requests on GitHub.

-Code contributions are welcomed using [pull requests](https://help.github.com/articles/using-pull-requests).
+Code contributions are welcomed in the form of [pull requests](https://help.github.com/articles/using-pull-requests).
 Please use the following code formatting and style guidelines:

 * Tabs are 4 spaces in Java code and 2 spaces in XML
 * 120 character line width